Frequently Asked Questions on Open NanoCarbon

 What does Autofracture commercialize?

-Autofracture will commercialize consumer electronics and material based products, made from nanocarbons refined and post-processed beyond the open source devices that extract carbon from atmospheric CO2.
+Autofracture will commercialize consumer electronics and material-based products made from nanocarbons refined and post-processed beyond the open source devices that extract carbon from atmospheric CO2.

 How is Autofracture funding the project?